KxSystems/docs/docs/license/azure.md

     shall be deemed to be severed from this Agreement and shall not affect the remainder hereof.
-Furthermore, with respect to a violation by you of the provisions of sections 2 and 5 and/or payment obligations relating to this Agreement, Kx will have the right at its discretion to seek remedies in courts within any applicable territory.
+Furthermore, with respect to a violation by you of the provisions of sections 2 and 5 and/or payment obligations relating to this Agreement, KX will have the right at its discretion to seek remedies in courts within any applicable territory.
 User and the organisation which you represent and have bound to the terms of this Agreement shall be